joaodias-code/coursera-ml-capstone-project/README.md

-# TV script generation project
+# Predict paid off or defaulted loans

 Development of a classification model to predict customers who will have their loan paid off or defaulted.
 The KNN, Decision Tree, SVM and Logistic Regression models will be used.